-Mt Kailash and Mansarovar lake Trek via Limi valley is a spiritual journey that takes you to an elevation of 6.714 m / 22,028 ft.
-This classic journey is a blend of natural beauty, mountains, mountain lakes, Tibetan plateaus and spirituality.
+Mt.
+Kailash and Lake Manasarovar via Limi valley is a spiritual journey that takes you to an elevation of 6.714 m / 22,028 ft.
+This classic journey is a blend of natural beauty, mountains, mountain lakes, Tibetan plateaus, and spirituality.
 Mount Kailash is a sacred place yet very popular among the people who follow Hindu, Buddhist and Jain religion.
 You may also find written about this place in the holy book of each religion.
-For instance, hindu mythology claims Mount kailash is abode place of Lord Shiva where he reside with his wife Parvati.
+For instance, Hindu mythology claims Mount Kailash is abode place of Lord Shiva where he resides with his wife Parvati.

 Likewise, Buddhist believe that it is a place where tantric Guru Milarepa did meditation for years.
-Similarly, as per Jain myth, it is a place where Rishavdeva accomplish liberation.
-Hence owning to its religious value, many pilgrims around the world visit this place every year to perform Kora.
+Similarly, as per Jain myth, it is a place where Rishavdeva accomplishes liberation.
+Hence owing to its religious value, many pilgrims around the world visit this place every year to perform Kora.

 Day 01: Arrival in kathmandu

 Day 02: Sightseeing tour in kathmandu

 Day 05: Nepalgunj to Simikot (Dharapuri)

 Day 06: Dharapuri - Kermi - Salli Khola(3150m)

 Day 07: Salli Khola - Camp (3150 m) to Chongsa Khola Camp (3600 m)

 Day 08: Chongsa Khola Camp to Nyalu la camp